FOSS4GAcademy/GST103FOSS4GLabs/Module 4 Lab/QGIS 2.8/Module 4 Lab.md

 ### 1. Introduction

-Spatial data is becoming more and more common and readily available via the internet.
+Spatial data is becoming more common and readily available via the internet.
 However, the accuracy of the data is always a concern.
 As we are experiencing a growth in data availability, we should choose our sources wisely.
 When it comes to data accuracy, not only do we look at the spatial component, but the attribute component as well.
 Metadata is becoming a large component to data and it is a key factor in determining the completeness of data.

 This lab includes the following tasks: